emanev/reactProject/README.md

 The project has public and private parts.
 In public part which everyone can access without authentication you can view furniture items and details dor every furniture without option to edit and delete furniture item.
-In private after successfull login the user can addition create, edit and delete items.
+In private part after successfull login the user can addition create, edit and delete items.
+Also logged used can edit and delete only its own furnitures and not these that had already been created from others.

 - Technical requirements.